If you have an ecommerce or business WordPress site, most probably you’ve already heard of PCI DSS and PCI compliance.

 This PCI DSS requirement 10 requires you to retain audit trail history for at least one year, with a minimum of three months immediately available for analysis.

-Activity logs, audit logs, audit trail, security logs or simply logs, are all essential to better manage and keep your IT infrastructure, web farm and WordPress sites secure.
-You should implement logging solutions not just because of PCI DSS, but because they allow you to see what happened and learn about the attacker so you can better protect your setup.
+Activity logs, audit trail, security logs or simply logs, are all essential to better manage and keep your IT infrastructure, web farm and WordPress sites secure.
+You should implement them not just because of PCI DSS, but because logs allow you to see what happened on your WordPress and learn about the attacker so you can better protect your setup.

 Every network device such as switches and routers, and network services such as SMTP and the Apache web server, have logging capabilities.
 So whenever you set up a new device, service, or install a new software that has logging capabilities enable them.

-For your WordPress sites we develop and recommend WP Security Audit Log, the most comprehensive activity log WordPress plugin.
-The plugin fully supports WordPress multisite networks and is also an activity log for WooCommerce.
+For your WordPress sites we develop and recommend WP Activity Log, the most comprehensive activity log WordPress plugin.
+The plugin fully supports WordPress multisite networks and is also an activity log plugin for WooCommerce.

 PCI DSS Requirement 11: Regularly Test Security Systems and Processes